v1.1 Released Latest version with improved stability. Repository restored after FiaOS core clearance. Download

 Yes.
 This is 100% free and open source.
 The library, research paper, and all source code are publicly available on GitHub.

 This technology is based on the research paper "Temporal Derivative Soft-Sensing and Reconstructing Solar Radiation and Heat Flux from Common Environmental Sensors."
-The paper has been accepted by IEEE for peer review.
-We are currently in the review process and continuing to improve the technology.
-This is a pre-release version under active testing and development.
+It has been peer-reviewed and accepted into multiple conferences.
+We are continuing to improve the technology as part of active testing and development.

 Yes.
 FiaPhy works across all major operating systems (Windows, macOS, Linux) and on embedded platforms (ESP32, Arduino, Raspberry Pi, etc.).
 The library integrates with your development environment (Arduino IDE, PlatformIO, VS Code) rather than directly with the operating system.